sahanruwantha/PDSA_ASSIGNMENT/README.md

 ## 3.4.1.
 UI screenshot allowing game players to provide answers

 ![Value Index Input](value_index_input.jpg)

-## 3.4.2.
-UI screenshots when game players provide correct answer & incorrect answers

-## 3.4.3.
-Chart Containing the time Taken for each Sorting Technique

 ## 3.4.4.
 Compare the sorting techniques (e.g., explain the logic used in the sorting Techniques, determine their complexity, which scenarios are best to use it, etc.).